ynot01/MaraudersIntroLoader/README.md

 Written in Godot 4

-The Marauders & Central Empire property is owned by Small Impact Games and Team17 and is **not** covered by the licensing applied to this repository
+The Marauders & Central Empire intellectual properties are owned by Small Impact Games and Team17 and are **not** covered by the licensing applied to this repository

 This software will not work properly without [Marauders](https://store.steampowered.com/app/1789480/Marauders/)